jodersky/akka-serial/README.md

 # flow
-Serial communication library for Scala, designed to be reactive, lightweight and easily integrable with Akka-IO.
+Serial communication library for Scala, designed to be reactive, lightweight and easily integrable with Akka applications.

 ## Motivation
 The main reason for yet another serial communication library for the JVM is that all other libraries I tested used blocking IO and/or consumed enormous amounts of CPU while being idle, between 2% and 15%.
 Flow's main goal is therefore to provide a lightweight library that only does work when communication is required.
-This reactive concept integrates well with the Akka IO layer therefore making flow an ideal library for extending it.
+Furthermore, this reactive concept integrates well with the Akka IO layer therefore making flow an ideal library for extending it.

-## Native side
-Since hardware is involved in serial communication, a Scala-only solution is not possible.
-Nevertherless, the native code is kept simple and minimalistic with the burden of dealing with threads left to Scala.
-The code aims to be POSIX compliant and therefore easily portable.

 ## Basic usage
-(this section will be updated as soon as a maven repository is available)
+For a short guide on how to use flow see the file "documentation/basics.md", accessible on github [here](https://github.com/jodersky/flow/blob/master/documentation/basics.md).

-Clone the repository and run `sbt flow/publish-local` to publish the library locally.
+Flow is built and its examples run with SBT.
+To get started, run `sbt flow/publish-local` to publish the library locally.
 From there on, you may use the library in any project simply by adding a library dependency to it.

     libraryDependencies += "com.github.jodersky" % "flow" % "1.0-SNAPSHOT"